Explore Lower Manhattan's landmarks with an architect guide

-Full refund with 24 hours notice of cancellation.
-Full refund in case of operator cancellation due to weather, not enough guests, or other unforeseen circumstances.
-No-shows will be charged the full price.
+Full refund with at least 24 hours' notice of cancellation.
+Full refund if the operator cancels due to weather, insufficient guests, or other unforeseen circumstances.
+No-shows are charged the full price.

 Wear weather-appropriate clothing and suitable walking shoes, and bring a water bottle.